boldmanQ/akecheta/README.md

 ## How
 ### Before
 * container registry is health
-* a k8s-cluster is health
+* k8s-cluster api-master is health to access

 ### Use